Solo performance

-A solo performance, sometimes referred to as a one-man show or one-woman show, features a single person telling a story for an audience, typically for the purpose of entertainment.
+A solo performance, sometimes referred to as a one-man show, one-woman show, or one-person show, features a single person telling a story for an audience, typically for the purpose of entertainment.
 This type of performance comes in many varieties, including autobiographical creations, comedy acts, novel adaptations, vaudeville, poetry, music and dance.
-In 1996, Rob Becker's Defending the Caveman became the longest running solo (one man) play in the history of Broadway.
+In 1996, Rob Becker's Defending the Caveman became the longest-running one-person play in the history of Broadway theatre.

 Traits of solo performance

 Solo performance is used to encompass the broad term of a single person performing for an audience.
 Some key traits of solo performance can include the lack of the fourth wall and audience participation or involvement.
 Solo performance does not need to be written, performed and produced by a single person—a solo performance production may use directors, writers, designers and composers to bring the piece to life on a stage.
 An example of this collaboration is Eric Bogosian in the published version of his show Wake Up And Smell the Coffee, by Theatre Communications Group, New York City.